kinivi/calendar-ai-gpt/README.md

 # Calendar-ai-gpt

-Calendar AI is a comprehensive solution designed to integrate Google Calendar and Notion, facilitating seamless synchronization and management of calendar events and Notion databases.
+Calendar AI is a toolbox to create your time-managment assistant using CustomGPT funcitonality of ChatGPT Plus.
+It designed to integrate Google Calendar and Notion without any third-party apps.
 This project enables users to read and create events in Google Calendar, manage Notion pages and databases, and perform a variety of actions to streamline their scheduling and note-taking processes.

 ## Features